THE BEST WINDOW TREATMENTS & CURTAINS FOR SLIDING GLASS DOORS

 Dress Sliding Doors Up with Drapery

 If put up thoughtfully and with care, drapery can help you attain the luxurious look you desire.
-Here are some important tips and details to consider when dressing your sliding glass doors with curtains:
+Here are some important tips and details to consider when dressing your sliding patio doors with curtains:

 One-Way vs Two-Way Sliding Doors

 The type of sliding door you have can help determine the best way to hang your drapery.
-If you have a two-way sliding door, a pair of curtains is an ideal choice to frame both sides and attain a symmetrically balanced look.
-If you have a one-way sliding door, consider installing one-way draw single-panel drapery instead of a pair of curtains.
+If you have a two-way sliding door, a pair of sliding door curtains is an ideal choice to frame both sides and attain a symmetrically balanced look.
+If you have a one-way sliding door, consider installing one-way draw single-panel drapery instead of a pair of sliding glass door curtains.
 This way, the side that the door opens to will be completely clear when the curtain is pulled back.
 For a finished look, mount an elegant holdback on one side and let your curtain fall in a luxurious swag when pulled back.

 Extend the Pole